lorin/booknotes/Joint-Cognitive-Systems-Patterns-In-CSE.md

 3. Envisioned world problem: because introduction of new tech transforms nature of practice, how do studies of current practices inform the design process?
 4. Adptation through use problem: how do you predict and share the process of transformation & adaptation that follows tech change?
 5. "Error" in design problem: fallacy of substituting designer's vision of what the impact of new tech on cognition & collaboration will be for empirical findings about the actual effects

+Empirical confrontation:
+* observe to notice patterns
+* generate ideas to account for variability on the surface
+* subjects ideas to empirical jeopardy

+Do the methods help generaet patterns & ideas about essential variables and processes?

+How to be prepared to be surprised.

+* What is this setting or activity ane xample of?
+* How does it fit or differ from patterns in the research base?